I have found the Nikon Z6, when attached with a flash, sometimes struggles to focus on the subject.

 Using Nikon’s NX software I can see where my camera was focusing when I took the shot.
 As you can see in the full-frame image below, it was sharp.

-Then I took a second photo zoomed in to the couple.
+Then I took a second photo and zoomed in on the couple.

-I wasn’t pleased at all.
-I had been seeing this ad pop up in my social media for a while called Topaz Sharpening AI.
+I wasn’t pleased with all.
+I had seen this ad pop up on my social media for a while called Topaz Sharpening AI.
 You can download it and try it.
 It just puts a watermark on the photo.
 I tried it with this photo and ended up buying the software.

 Here is a closeup of the difference.

-While the software did improve the focus, when compared to getting it camera that is still the best.
+While the software improved the focus compared to getting a camera, that is still the best.

-While a photo may look great–seeing the before gives you a peak into what a professional photographer brings to a project.
+While a photo may look great–seeing the before gives you a peek into what a professional photographer brings to a project.

-With a smartphone camera anyone can get the photo of the before, however, it is the skills of lighting and editing that a professional uses to transform this into an “Eye-Popping” photo.
+With a smartphone camera, anyone can get a photo of them before.
+However, a professional uses the skills of lighting and editing to transform this into an “Eye-Popping” photo.